Man who sexually abused PhD scholar at IIT-M arrested

-Chennai police has arrested a research scholar, Kingshuk Debsharma, for allegedly sexually assaulting his fellow PhD scholar from West Bengal, in an action that came a year after the 30-year-old woman filed a complaint.
+Chennai police has picked up a research scholar, Kingshuk Debsharma, for allegedly sexually assaulting his fellow Ph.D. scholar from West Bengal, in an action that came a year after the 30-year-old woman filed a complaint.

-Debsharma was arrested by a special team of the Chennai Police from Kolkata on Sunday and is currently at the Diamond Harbour police station.
+Debsharma was picked up by a special team of the Chennai Police from Kolkata on Sunday and is currently at the Diamond Harbour police station.
 He will be brought to Chennai after getting a transit warrant from a magistrate.

 Watch the latest DH Videos here: